-Though wedding-dress shopping and fittings have built-in joy due to the circumstances, there are a few things that can make those moments go horribly awry.
+Though wedding-dress shopping and fittings have built-in joy due to the circumstances, a few things can make those moments go horribly awry.
 We chatted with Ashley Steele of Borrowing Magnolia about what brides should remember if they want to have a seamless big-day shopping experience.

-The time of day you go try on the dress matters.
+1. The time of day you try on the dress matters.

 You should wear the undergarments that will be similar to those you'll sport on your wedding day, so opting for a strapless bra and thong in a neutral hue will be best.
 Steele also adds, "Remember that if you are in a boutique, there will likely be a consultant in the changing room with you, so make sure to wear something you feel comfortable with another person seeing."

-This is an important fact to remember, as well as the fact that each designer's sizing differs drastically from one another.
+This is an important fact to remember, as well as the fact that each designer's sizing differs drastically from another's.
 "Don't be alarmed if the size of your wedding dress is several sizes bigger than you normally wear," advises Steele.